 Straight Angle huffed a little.
 “So anyway, what were the two a’ you talkin’ about?”

 “Ugh!”
 Sketch leaned his head back and groaned dramatically.
 “Do not get me started about the tribulations of employment.
-Just yesterday I was finishing the outline for a mural on a customer’s window and then he interrupted me, saying he wanted it on the inside!
-I made several failed attempts to inform him that I was indeed already painting it on the inside, as I was standing on a step ladder in his shop.
+Just yesterday I was finishing the outline for a mural on a customer’s window when he interrupted me.
+He said he wanted it on the inside!
+I made several failed attempts to inform him that I was indeed already painting it on the inside, as I was standing on a step ladder within his shop.
 Once I had finally gotten my point across, do you know what the buffoon told me?”

 Sketch looked at each one of them in turn.
 They were used to this kind of thing from him.
 He wasn’t actually expecting an answer, he merely wanted to tell the story with his usual Quick Sketch flair.